brucdeng/ASL-recognition/README.md

 Make a copy of Train_ASL_model.ipynb.
 This is a notebook created on Google Colab that uses the Tensorflow Keras API to train a model to recognize an ASL dataset.

 Run all the code blocks in order.
 If you would like to use your own dataset, make sure you change the train_folder file path appropriately.
 The data used to train the model inside this repository is from https://www.kaggle.com/datasets/grassknoted/asl-alphabet.
+This dataset contains 87,000 images split across 29 categories (3,000 images/category).
+Each category represented a specific sign language gesture (A-Z, space, delete, nothing).

 After running all the cells, you should have a trained model (.h5 file format) that can classify ASL gestures.